Skip to main content

 To define custom Tekton pipelines, follow these steps:

-2. In the top-right corner, click the Git button to open the Git repository for the tekton-custom-pipelines library:
+1. In the top-right corner of the Project details page, click the Git button to open the Git repository for the tekton-custom-pipelines library:

 Git Repository